EdenKupe/anarchysf/pages/hotlist.md

 Quickly however, the family begins to lose its stability.
 As a result, Lola is thrust into a new school, new neighborhood and, finally, into the violence of the world as the social contract starts to unravel.
 Like the famous _Flowers for Algernon_ (by Daniel Keyes), the language of Lola evolves alongside her psychology.
 The novel uses these tools to expertly capture what happens when laws breaks down in a capitalist society and how the basics of what we call life fall prey to greed and violence.
 The absence of a better solution is deafening and should serve as a good reminder to any anarchist what is at stake if we cannot formulate an alternative to the way things are organized today.

+#### Heavenly Bodies - Damien Williams

+_Heavenly Bodies: Why It Matters That Cyborgs Have Always Been About Disability, Mental Health, and Marginalization_ is an essay looking at the over-used term "cyborg" in an attempt to re-contextualize the term.
+The essay looks at the history of term, which sprouted from the research into the possibility of self chemically-regulating human bodies, and then ties it and the discourse on it to questions on disability, space travel, mental health, and more.

 ## Ben's List